Organoid: Organoid transplants

 The self-renewal and regenerative properties of intestinal organoids make them promising candidates for transplantation therapies, particularly for disease involving epithelial barrier disruption.
 Notably, transplantation of organoids into the duodenum of mice has been shown to aid in the recovery of mucosal damages on mice with ischemia-reperfusion injury.

 The first successful transplantation of an organoid into a human, a patient with ulcerative colitis whose cells were used for the organoid, was carried out in 2022.

 As a model for developmental biology

-Organoids offer researchers an exceptional model to study developmental biology.
-Since the identification of pluripotent stem cells, there have been great advancements in directing pluripotent stem cells fate in vitro using 2D cultures.
+Organoids offer researchers a model to study developmental biology.
+Since the identification of pluripotent stem cells, there have been advancements in directing pluripotent stem cells fate in vitro using 2D cultures.
 These advancements in PSC fate direction, coupled with the advancements in 3D culturing techniques allowed for the creation of organoids that recapitulate the properties of various specific subregions of a multitude of organs.
-The use of these organoids has thus greatly contributed to expanding our understanding of the processes of organogenesis, and the field of developmental biology.
+The use of these organoids has thus contributed to expanding our understanding of the processes of organogenesis, and the field of developmental biology.
 In central nervous system development, for example, organoids have contributed to our understanding of the physical forces that underlie retinal cup formation.
 More recent work has extended cortical organoid growth periods extensively and at nearly a year under specific differentiation conditions, the organoids persist and have some features of human fetal development stages.